Writing Themselves In 4

 The health and wellbeing of LGBTQA+ young people in Australia

-In 2019, the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University, with support from Rainbow Health Australia and Rainbow Network, asked 6,418 LGBTQA+ people aged 14 to 21 about their experiences with education, homelessness, harassment, assault, mental health, community connections and more.
-This is the largest ever study on the experiences of LGBTQA+ young people aged 14-21 in Australia.
+In 2019, the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University, with support from Rainbow Health Australia and Rainbow Network, surveyed 6,418 LGBTQA+ people aged 14 to 21 about their experiences with education, homelessness, harassment, assault, mental health, community connections, and more.
+This landmark study is the largest of its kind ever conducted in Australia, providing an unprecedented insight into the lives of LGBTQA+ young people.

-The national report includes these findings and recommendations.
+The national report presents these findings alongside key recommendations for action.

 Summary reports

-For access to these reports in an alternative format, please contact arcshs@latrobe.edu.au
+For access to these reports in an alternative format, please contact us.

 Journal articles